-The jump links in the TOC create breadcrumbs that Google search recognizes.
+The jump links in the TOC create additional links that Google search recognizes.

-This free plugin comes with lots and lots of options for style and placement of your TOC on your content.
+It comes with lots and lots of options for the style and placement of your TOC on your content.

 You often need to delete an old or outdated post from your blog.
 When you do this, the page will result in a 404 page not found.